L3P3/lui/README.md

 }
 ```

 When `someEvent` is called, lui will rerender only once instead of twice.
 The rendering will happen at the next frame.
 When you need it to happen instantly, call `defer_end` after your state mutations.
+See [React's article](https://react.dev/learn/queueing-a-series-of-state-updates) about merged/batched updates.

 ### Full API